transcom/mymove/README.md

 Run `direnv allow` to load up the `.envrc` file.
 It should complain that you have missing variables which you will rectify in one of the following ways.

-You can add a `.envrc.local` file.
-One way to do this is using the [chamber tool](https://github.com/segmentio/chamber) to read secrets from AWS vault.
+The first and recommended way is to use the [chamber tool](https://github.com/segmentio/chamber) to read secrets from AWS vault.
+We suggest installing chamber with `brew install chamber`.
 To use the AWS vault you will need to follow the [instructions to set up AWS first](#setup-aws-services-optional).

+Once you've installed, run `cp .envrc.chamber.template .envrc.chamber` to enable getting secret values from `chamber`. **Note** that this method does not work for users of the `fish` shell unless you replace `direnv allow` with `direnv export fish | source`. **Note also** if you have a very poor internet connection, this method may be problematic to you.

-Then run `chamber env app-devlocal >> .envrc.local`.
-If you don't have access to chamber you can also `touch .envrc.local` and add any values that the output from direnv asks you to define.
+The alternative is to add a `.envrc.local` file.
+Then run `DISABLE_AWS_VAULT_WRAPPER=1 AWS_REGION=us-gov-west-1 aws-vault exec transcom-gov-dev -- chamber env app-devlocal >> .envrc.local`.
+If you don't have access to chamber, you can also `touch .envrc.local` and add any values that the output from direnv asks you to define.
 Instructions are in the error messages.

-If you wish to not maintain a `.envrc.local` you can alternatively run `cp .envrc.chamber.template .envrc.chamber` to enable getting secret values from `chamber`. **Note** that this method does not work for users of the `fish` shell unless you replace `direnv allow` with `direnv export fish | source`. **Note also** if you have a very poor internet connection, this method may be problematic to you.
-We still strongly recommend the `.envrc.chamber` route over the `.envrc.local` one, but if necessary you may follow the `.envrc.local` steps instead.

 #### Helpful variables for `.envrc.local`